asedova/ExaBio/README.md

 # ExaBio
-Towards exascale computational bio for genome to function An HPC workflow pipleline to infer protein structure from gene sequence, then use structural and bioinformatics tooks to infer function.
+Towards exascale computational bio for genome to function.
+An HPC workflow pipleline to infer protein structure from gene sequence, then use structural and bioinformatics tooks to infer function.